ZviRosenfeld/IEnumerableCorrelater/README.md

         if (distance.ContainsKey(tuple))
             return distance[tuple];

-        // For any distances not in the dictionary, we'll return a default distance. return DEFAULT_DISTANCE;
+        // For any pairs not in the dictionary, we'll return a default distance. return DEFAULT_DISTANCE;
     }
 }